praveeninc88/Projects/README.md

 ## 6) KNN Implementation project on IRIS Dataset - Predict the plant with its parameters

+The Iris dataset was used in R.A.
+Fisher's classic 1936 paper, The Use of Multiple Measurements in Taxonomic Problems, and can also be found on the UCI Machine Learning Repository.

+It includes three iris species with 50 samples each as well as some properties about each flower.
+One flower species is linearly separable from the other two, but the other two are not linearly separable from each other.

+The columns in this dataset are:

+Id
+SepalLengthCm
+SepalWidthCm
+PetalLengthCm
+PetalWidthCm
+Species
 ## 7) Insurance subscription prediction using SVC, KNN and Logistic Regression's F1 scores